Milinko Pantić: Playing career

+International

-He earned two caps for the FR Yugoslavia national team in 1996.
+He earned two caps for the FR Yugoslavia national team in World Cup qualification matches in 1996.

 Coaching career

 Pantić went back to Atlético Madrid as a coach in Atletico's youth system, working with kids 3 to 9 years of age in the club's training facility in Majadahonda.
 From there he moved up the ranks coaching different youth squads.
 He became head of the youth and developing squads at the club while managing certain squads at the same time.

 During the summer of 2011 Pantić became coach of Atlético Madrid B (Atlético Madrid reserve squad) after his great success with the youth and developing squads at the club and after just about missing out on being coach of the first team.

 He also plays for Atlético Madrid's Indoor-Soccer team, competing in the veteran league which comprises nine clubs that have won the La Liga title throughout history.

 Pantić was appointed as manager of Azerbaijan Premier League team FC Baku in June 2013, little over a year later, 24 July 2014, Pantić left the club by mutual consent.

 On 5 July 2016, Pantić was announced as the head coach of China League One team Dalian Yifang.